Our History

 In 2023 we contributed a written Response to the Regulation of Legal Services Bill which, if enacted, would put Scotland in the same league as Belarus and other former Soviet republics in terms of the state’s control of the legal profession.

 As a national organisation with an international perspective we comment on legal issues around the world, with regards to human rights and the rule of law.
-We support International Law, and the United Nations’s Charter, which prohibits the use of force against the territorial integrity or political independence of any State.
+We support International Law, and the United Nations’s Charter, which prohibits war crimes and wars against humanity.
+We support the International Criminal Court.